-Here are few tips to ease your dog into the new family schedule and prevent the back to school doggy blues.
+Tips to ease your dog into the new family schedule

 Continue your dog’s routine

-Dogs find comfort in having a consistent routine, so keeping their schedule in tact helps with the transition.
-This includes maintaining the same feeding times, walking schedule, playtime activities and anything else you do everyday with your pup.
+Dogs find comfort in having a consistent routine, so keeping their schedule intact smooths the transition.
+This includes maintaining the same feeding times, walking schedule, playtime activities and anything else you do every day with your pup.
 It can be hard to fit this in with all your new responsibilities, but your dog is a member of your family.
 So even if it means waking up a little early to give them the extra time and love they need, do it.
 It will benefit everyone in the end.

 Consider daycare or sports classes

-Dog daycare and sports gets your dog out of the house, and their mind off you.
+Dog daycare and sports activities get your dog out of the house, and their mind off you.
 Daycare offers socialization with other dogs and humans while sports activities, such as hikes and agility, offer exercise and mental engagement – all positive things to keep your pup happy.
-If you can’t afford enrichment activities every day, consider signing your dog up once or twice a week.
+If enrichment activities aren’t practical for you or your dog every day, consider signing your dog up once or twice a week.
 It breaks up the week and gives them something to look forward to.

 Fill the day with activities

 Being home alone all day is boring, even for humans.
-Your dog can’t hangout on social media or read a book, so if you do leave your dog home alone, make sure they have plenty of things to do.
-Turn on music or have the TV on at a low volume to fill some of the void during the day.
-If you have DogTV, even better.
-Puzzle chew toys are another great distraction.
+Your dog can’t hang out on social media or read a book, so if you do leave your dog home alone, make sure they have plenty of things to do.
+Turning on music or the TV on at a low volume may help curb loneliness.
+Puzzle chew toys are fun and will keep your dog occupied for a while.
 Some of our favorites are the Kong Wobbler, West Paw puzzles and Starmark Bentoball.
-Finally, schedule the dog walker every 4 hours (no more than 6 hours max).
+Finally, schedule the dog walker around every 4 to 5 hours (as dogs should not be left alone more than 6 hours).

 Has your dog been showing signs of separation anxiety now that schedules have changed?
-Let us know how the new school year is going for you and your pup in the comments below!
+Let us know how the new school year is going for you and your pup!